justomont/DMak/README.md

 # DMak

+The software presented here is part of the Master's Thesis of the Master of Brain and Cognition (UPF) 2022 of Emma Fernández Miranda and Justo Montoya Gálvez.

+### Requisites

+- OS: MacOS (tested in v11.6), and Win (tested in v10).
+- Python 3 and/or JavaScript.
+- Psychopy v2021.2.3 (Available at: https://www.psychopy.org).

 ## ContextChoice
-The ContextChoice folder contains the experimental setting for the Imagination Based Decision Task in which a context is presented before stimuli presentation.
+The ContextChoice folder contains the experimental setting for the Imagination-Based Decision-Making Task in which a context is presented before stimuli presentation.
 - ContextChoice.py Runs the experiment in Python.
 - ContextChoice.psyexp Is the experimental setting in Psychopy built-in builder.
 - The Excel file contains the loop for stimuli presentation.